Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### All Azure services thal are In public preview are provided without any documentalion
+### All Azure services that are in public preview are provided without any documentalion.

 - [ ] No change is needed.
 - [ ] Only configurable from Azure CLI.
 - [x] Excluded from the Service Level Agreements.